-The Administrator for the Graduate Program in Sociology is Lauren Jordahl.
-The Graduate Administrator is the Department staff person who oversees administrative matters and maintains department records on graduate students.
+The Senior Administrator for the Graduate Program in Sociology is Lauren Jordahl.
+The Graduate Administrator oversees administrative matters, maintains department records on graduate students, and is a resource for graduate students.

 The Graduate Committee

 The Graduate Committee is comprised of appointed members of the Sociology Department faculty, plus the Graduate Affairs Representative (GAR), one of the two Graduate Department Representatives (GDRs).
 The Graduate Committee deals with policy issues affecting graduate students, and reviews the programs of individual students.
 The GAR is not involved in any decisions relating to individual graduate students.